Treatment Support Order

 These are some of the most frequently asked questions.

-What is the difference between a TSO and an FO?
+What is the difference between a TSO and a Forensic Order (FO)?

 An FO may have a non-revocation period.
 This means the Tribunal is not allowed to cancel the order during this time.
 A TSO does not have this.

-For a TSO, the Tribunal must change the category to community unless the person’s treatment, care and safety needs and the safety of others can’t be met in the community.
+For a TSO, the Tribunal must change the category to community unless the person’s treatment, care and safety needs and/or the safety of others can’t be met in the community.

 The Attorney General is not part of a TSO hearing